 White Algae

-White algae in a fish tank look like a web or film that quickly spreads.
 They look foul and become a nuisance for your fish.
-White algae most commonly grow on driftwood, ornaments, and rocks, but they are rarely found on the tank.
+White algae most commonly grow on driftwood, ornaments, and rocks but rarely on the tank.

 Diatoms